 Remember how we promised multiple recommended books from expert culinarians Andrew Dornenburg and Karen Page?
 This list includes another masterpiece from these two authors: Culinary Artistry.
 This book is a staple for the shelf of anyone who considers themselves (or aspires to be) inventive in the realm of culinary arts.

-Just ask Escoffier Chef Instructor Vickie Davenport.
-Says Vickie, “This book is great for helping chefs understand the theory of flavor and taste and how to combine ingredients in a way that is seasonally appropriate, as well as complimentary in flavor.
-Many famous chefs share their recipes as well as the process of how they developed the recipe — from ingredients to a recipe, and from a recipe to full menu item.
-I consider (Culinary Artistry) to be an invaluable investment in your professional development!”
+Just ask Escoffier Chef Instructor Vickie Davenport.“This book is great for helping chefs understand the theory of flavor and taste and how to combine ingredients in a way that is seasonally appropriate, as well as complimentary in flavor.
+Many famous chefs share their recipes as well as the process of how they developed the recipe—from ingredients to a recipe, and from a recipe to full menu item.
+I consider (Culinary Artistry) to be an invaluable investment in your professional development!”* says Davenport.

 6. Best for the Dedicated Boulanger: Bread, by Jeffrey Hamelman

 If you’re chipping away at your bread recipe, making adjustments and additions to perfect it, you might consider grabbing a copy of Jeffrey Hamelman’s Bread.
-And if you’re running a commercial bakery, you should run, not walk, to purchase your copy, if it’s not already sitting on your bookshelf!
+And if you’re running a commercial bakery or thinking about opening a bakery, you should run, not walk, to purchase your copy (if it’s not already sitting on your bookshelf!)

 The Julia Child Award-winning Bread covers the science, theory, and art of breadmaking.
 It provides formulas for over 100 different types of breads, detailing tastes and textures that work well.
 The most recent edition also includes gorgeous photographs for those who are visually inspired.

 7. Best for the Exam-Bound Student: The Soul of a Chef: The Journey Toward Perfection, by Michael Ruhlman